evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 446 liters.
-With the rear seat down, it is 1171 liters.
+With the rear seat down, it is 1212 liters.
 On the roof, you can load up to 75 kg (165.3 lbs).
+Under the hood, there is frunk with more storage room.
+This frunk is 84 liters (3.0 CU FT).
 The maxium weight of the car is 2875 kg (6338 lbs), and with the base weight of 2170 kg (4784 lbs), you can max load 705 kg (1554 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.
 ### Availability & Pricing